• Skip to primary navigation

 Ascension Press

 In order to remember to pray it 15 times per day, my kids and I plan to pray it after grace at breakfast, lunch, and supper.
 We will do it 5 times at each of the three meals to make 15 times.
-Since it is so short, it will be easy to pray 5 times in a row.

 My kids are accustomed to repeating prayers and hymns for memorization so this won’t be weird for us!
 But do what works for you if you want to aim for the 15 times a day!